 An employer also may be liable when a non-supervisory employee or a non-employee (such as a customer) harasses an employee if the employer knew or should have known about the harassment and did not take prompt, reasonable steps to correct the problem.
 For example, if a customer repeatedly makes sexual jokes about women of your race, and your boss' response to your complaint is to move you to a different department where the pay is less, this is not likely to be seen as a prompt reasonable step.

+Mr. Fingerhut also represents people who are unlawfully retaliated against after engaging in a protected activity.
 It is unlawful for an employer to retaliate against you for opposing any employment practice that discriminates based on a protected characteristic or for filing a discrimination charge.
 However, not all businesses understand the prohibition on retaliation.
 It is important to consult an experienced employment litigation attorney immediately after an employment event that you think violates your workplace rights.